oracle-livelabs/analytics-ai/generative-ai-chef/3-setup-environment-lab/setup-environment-lab.md

     ![launcher-plus-icon](images/nb-new-launcher-plus-icon.png)

-    This would open he Launcher which looks like this:
+    This would open the Launcher which looks like this:

     ![nb-launcher](images/nb-launcher.png)